izzy-Davies04/SAIntervarsityHackathon2025/demo/README.md

 # Demo
 Your **demo video**, **PowerPoint presentation** and or any **examples** should be placed in this folder.

-# if all attempts to run failed, use link below
+# if all attempts to run programme failed, use link below
 ``c
 Link:
 ``